 - Businesses or corporate sponsors may participate in the Homecoming Parade, for a fee.
-Contact Peter Delong via email or by calling (517) 432-4574.
+Contact Peter Delong via email or by calling (517) 432-4574 for more information.
 Business or corporate sponsorship may not include alcohol/tobacco products.

 Limitations on Homecoming Parade Participation

 - The Homecoming Parade Committee reserves the right to remove any group or individual(s) from the parade at any time, for any reason.

-- If items are thrown from vehicles/floats, your group will be asked to leave the parade route.
+- If items are thrown from vehicles/floats, the group will be asked to leave the parade route.